ninchistudios/DCS_Missions/OpDiscoBall/SY/README-DB-SY.md

 * BAI
 * battlefield security
 * CSAR
+* Escort
 * TBC

 SITUATION

 It is 2017.
-Emboldened by political events in the US, and with ever more overt support from Russia, the Supreme Leadership of Iran dramatically stepped up its calls for the destruction of Israel and its support of insurgency against Israeli interests.
+Emboldened by political events in the US, and with ever more overt support from Iran and Russia, the Supreme Leadership of Iran dramatically stepped up its calls for the destruction of Israel and its support of insurgency against Israeli interests.

 Following a number of horrific bombings and rocket attacks in Israel and widespread international condemnation, the tensions growing between the Ayatollah and his hawkish Revolutionary Guard, and the moderate President representing the Iranian Army and the majority of the Iranian people, became very obvious.
 Fearing the seeds of revolution, the Ayatollah cracked down hard internally and the President was forced into exile.
 Curfews were imposed and Iran is under martial law - leading ordinary Iranians to communicate widespread support for armed removal of the Ayatollah and IRG before the total shutdown of internet access across Iran.